odoo/documentation/content/developer/howtos/upgrade_custom_db.rst

    .. group-tab:: Odoo.sh

-      As explained on the `Odoo.sh` tab of :ref:`upgrade/request-test-database`, Odoo.sh is integrated with the upgrade platform.
+      As explained on the `Odoo.sh` tab of :ref:`upgrade-request-test`, Odoo.sh is integrated with the upgrade platform.

       Once the upgrade of a staging branch is on "Update on commit" mode, each time a commit is pushed on the branch, the upgraded backup is restored and all the custom modules are updated.